om-mani-padme-hum/ezobjects-mysql/README.md

  * **Description:** Load the record in database `db`, table `tableName`, that has its `id` field equal to provided `id` parameter.

 ### MyObject.load(fieldValue, db)
- * **Parameter:** fieldValue - `mixed` - The value of the `stringSearchField` property of the record you wish to load
+ * **Parameter:** fieldValue - `mixed` - The value of the `otherSearchField` property of the record you wish to load
  * **Parameter:** db - `MySQLConnection`
- * **Description:** Load the record in database `db`, table `tableName`, that has its `stringSearchField` field equal to provided `fieldValue` parameter.
-Here, the actual field name of `stringSearchField` is provided in the object configuration, see the configuration section below.
+ * **Description:** Load the record in database `db`, table `tableName`, that has its `otherSearchField` field equal to provided `fieldValue` parameter.
+Here, the actual field name of `otherSearchField` is provided in the object configuration, see the configuration section below.

 ### MyObject.load(url[, db])
  * **Parameter:** url - `string` - The URL of a back-end that provides JSON data compatible with this object's initializer
  * **Parameter:** db - `MySQLConnection`
  * **Description:** Load any configured properties from the JSON-encoded key/value pairs obtained from `url`.
-You can optionally pass the database `db` if you need it to be provided as a second argument to any loadTransform methods on configured properties.
+You can optionally pass the database `db` if you need it to be provided as a third argument to any loadTransform methods on configured properties.
  * **Note:** This signature is useful only when your classes are standalone browserify'd and requires you to implement a backend at `url` that will output the JSON.
 This signature also requires you have jQuery loaded prior to use.

 ### MyObject.update(db)